-When an angry mob of 5,000 ‘gentleman’ in 1835 surrounded the building where Maria Chapman and 45 members of the Boston Female Anti-Slavery Society were meeting, the mayor begged the women to leave for their safety.
+In 1835, an angry mob of 5,000 “gentleman” surrounded the building where Maria Chapman and 45 members of the Boston Female Anti-Slavery Society were meeting.
+The mayor then begged the women to leave for their safety.

-Not only was she undaunted by the mob, she decided during the crisis the Boston Female Anti-Slavery Society should hold annual fairs.
-She and her sisters would run it for years as a major source of funds for the abolitionist cause.
+Not only did the mob fail to intimidate her, she decided during the crisis the Boston Female Anti-Slavery Society should hold annual fairs.
+She and her sisters would then run it for years as a major source of funds for the abolitionist cause.

-She was an unlikely radical: a well-educated socialite married to the wealthy Henry Grafton Chapman.
+She made an unlikely radical: a well-educated socialite married to the wealthy Henry Grafton Chapman.

 Maria Chapman and Her Sisters